 The Foundation entered into a Social Innovation Fund (SIF) grant award agreement with the Corporation for National and Community Service (CNCS) in July 2015.
 The SIF grant covers a five year period ending on July 31, 2020.
-As of December 31, 2015, the Foundation has been awarded \$1,000,000 annually for years one and two of the grant period.
+In 2015, the Foundation was awarded \$1,000,000 annually for years one and two of the grant period.
 Additional grant monies are conditional on CNCS's evaluation of the Foundation during the initial two year period.

-The Foundation has received two conditional grants as of December 31, 2015, to allow the Foundation to meet its 1:1 new cash match stipulation in its SIF grant award agreement.
+The Foundation received two conditional grants as of December 31, 2015, to allow the Foundation to meet its 1:1 new cash match stipulation in its SIF grant award agreement.
 The conditional grants provide funding up to \$1,000,000 per year beginning in 2015 for up to five years ending in 2020.
 These grants are conditioned upon several factors including compliance with regulations of the federal SIF grant.
-As of December 31, 2015, the Foundation has received and recorded as unearned revenue \$350,000 for year one for one of the conditional five year grants.
+As of December 31, 2015, the Foundation received and recorded as unearned revenue \$350,000 for year one for one of the conditional five year grants.
+In 2016, \$1,000,000 (including the \$350,000) was recognized as revenue as the condition for year one had been met.